Let's find out how to get sweet-tasting dragon fruits:

 Staying on the vines

 Some varieties won't be able to stay on the vines for that long.
-The Purple/Pink variety fruits (Hylocereus polyrhizus) can stay on the vines for about a month–unlike some other red-fleshed dragon fruits which are good on vines for about 10 days.
+The Purple/Pink variety fruits (Hylocereus polyrhizus) can stay on the vines for about a month.
+Some other red-fleshed dragon fruits are good on vines for about 10 days.
 Cho Gao Yellow is one that can be left on the branch for maximum growth with good sugar level.

-If possible, choose some sweet varieties from the start so you get the flavor that you'll love:
+If possible, choose some sweet and flavorful varieties from the start:

 Some of the sweetest varieties are:

 - American Beauty

 These are naturally sweet/sweeter varieties so they may get you off a good start.
 Check out this post for the taste of different varieties:

 And finally, pollination factors may help with our sweet dragons:

 The pollen quality can affect the fruit sweetness.
 Too much rain or excess water might affect the pollen quality.
 This then affects the fruit quality.
 One way to try is to hand pollinate your dragon fruits.

 If you're doing hand pollinating, make sure you get fresh pollen as soon as the flowers open.
 Store them in the fridge for good viability.
 It's good to use them within 5 days.